50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Ans:

-I’ve leveraged various cloud-based automation tools, including Sauce Labs, BrowserStack, AWS Device Farm, and Google Cloud Test Lab, to streamline testing processes and enhance scalability.
-By harnessing the power of the cloud, testers can expedite test execution, reduce infrastructure overhead, and ensure comprehensive test coverage across multiple environments and configurations.
+Various cloud-based automation tools, including Sauce Labs, BrowserStack, AWS Device Farm, and Google Cloud Test Lab, have been leveraged to streamline testing processes and enhance scalability.
+Harnessing the power of the cloud enables testers to expedite test execution, reduce infrastructure overhead, and ensure comprehensive test coverage across multiple environments and configurations.

 31. What programming languages are commonly used in automation testing?